Difference between TACACS+ and RADIUS

-To provide a centralised management system for the authentication, authorization and accounting (AAA framework), Access Control Server (ACS) is used.
+To provide a centralized management system for the authentication, authorization, and accounting (AAA framework), Access Control Server (ACS) is used.
 For the communication between the client and the ACS server, two protocols are used namely TACACS+ and RADIUS.

-Terminal Access Controller Access Control System (TACACS+) is Cisco proprietary protocol which is used for the communication of the Cisco client and Cisco ACS server.
+Terminal Access Controller Access Control System (TACACS+) is a Cisco proprietary protocol that is used for the communication of the Cisco client and Cisco ACS server.
 It uses TCP port number 49 which makes it reliable.

-Remote Access Dial In User Service (RADIUS) is an open standard protocol used for the communication between any vendor AAA client and ACS server.
-If one of the client or server is from any other vendor (other than Cisco) then we have to use RADIUS.
+Remote Access Dial-In User Service (RADIUS) is an open standard protocol used for the communication between any vendor AAA client and ACS server.
+If one of the clients or servers is from any other vendor (other than Cisco) then we have to use RADIUS.
 It uses port number 1812 for authentication and authorization and 1813 for accounting.

-The process is start by Network Access Device (NAD – client of TACACS+ or RADIUS).
+The process is started by Network Access Device (NAD – client of TACACS+ or RADIUS).
 NAD contact the TACACS+ or RADIUS server and transmit the request for authentication (username and password) to the server.
-First, NAD obtain username prompt and transmit the username to the server and then again the server is contact by NAD to obtain password prompt and then the password is send to the server.
+First, NAD obtains the username prompt and transmits the username to the server, and then again the server is contacted by NAD to obtain the password prompt and then the password is sent to the server.

-The server replies with access-accept message if the credentials are valid otherwise send an access-reject message to the client.
-Further authorisation and accounting is different in both protocols as authentication and authorisation is combined in RADIUS.
+The server replies with an access-accept message if the credentials are valid otherwise send an access-reject message to the client.
+Further authorization and accounting are different in both protocols as authentication and authorization are combined in RADIUS.

 |Cisco proprietary protocol||open standard protocol|